chef/chef-web-docs/generated/generated_content/workstation/cookstyle/chef_correctness_malformedplatformvalueforplatformhelper.md

 | --- | --- | --- |
 | Enabled | No | All Versions |

 When using the value_for_platform helper you must include a hash of possible platforms where each platform contains a hash of versions and potential values.
-If you don't wish to match on a particular version you can instead use the key 'default'.
+If you do not wish to match on a particular version you can instead use the key 'default'.

 ## Examples